 The FCR is the acronym for “First Contact Resolution”.
 This is one of the indicators most coveted by service agents, as it indicates the rate of resolution of the situation in the first contact.
-It is very important to improve the first contact resolution you are using for your business.
+It is very important to improve the First Call Resolution you are using for your business.
 Here are some steps to improve the FCR.

 FCR rates should be presented in real-time